-This super easy and yummy authentic mexican rice pairs perfectly with all of your favorite mexican meals!
+This super easy and yummy authentic Mexican rice recipe is the perfect side dish to all of your favorite Mexican dishes!

 Rice is probably one of my favorite side dishes.

 I often find myself making rice multiple times a week.

 It is probably the most important staple ingredient in my house.